matthew-olson-intel/bcc-build/README.md

 cloud-localds seed.img user-data.yaml metadata.yaml
 ```

-Next, download an `.img` file of the Ubuntu distribution that you'd like to use.
+Next, download an `.img` file of the distro's distribution that you'd like to use.
 Let's call that `disk.img.dist`.
-Then, we can simply follow the Ubuntu tutorial:
+Then, we can simply follow a typical qemu workflow:

 Convert the compressed qcow file downloaded to a uncompressed qcow2:
 ```